-The ViewDS XACML framework is able to look-up subject and resource attributes that are not provided in an authorization decision request.
+Access Sentinel has the ability to look-up subject and resource attributes that are not provided in an authorization decision request.
+(This functionality only applies to requests from applications external to ViewDS.)

 Subject attributes

 If subject attributes are not provided in an authorization decision request, the Policy Decision Point (PDP) will attempt to look them up in the Policy Information Point (the ViewDS directory).
 For this to occur the request must include the following XACML attribute: